Washing machine app

 Apparently, others have also noticed this.

-have already made an almost-real-time online status display for the washing machines.
+The dorm's group of IT wizards and electronics enthusiasts have already made an almost-real-time online status display for the washing machines.

 I applaud their effort, but I've had couple of problems with this system: